|Nutrition Facts (per serving)|

-Charoset — a mix of fruit, nuts, and wine meant to remind us of the mortar the Israelite slaves used in their building — is one of the essential symbolic foods eaten at the Passover Seder.
+Charoset—a mix of fruit, nuts, and wine meant to remind us of the mortar the enslaved Israelites used in their building—is one of the essential symbolic foods eaten at the Passover Seder.
 This charoset is like a crossover between Ashkenazi and Sephardi-style recipes.
-It mixes the apples and walnuts often found in Eastern European charoset with bananas, raisins, almonds and pistachios --ingredients that show up in various Sephardi or Mizrachi versions.
+It mixes the apples and walnuts often found in Eastern European charoset with bananas, raisins, almonds, and pistachios—ingredients that show up in various Sephardi or Mizrachi versions.
 Customize the texture to suit your taste.

 - 4 to 5 medium apples (green Granny Smith, peeled and cored)